 Unauthorized use of cell phones may result in the student being issued a verbal warning for the first offense.
 The student may be removed from the setting for any subsequent occurrences.
-Substantial academic disruption will result in referral to PASC.
+Substantial academic disruption will

 CHILDREN IN THE ACADEMIC ENVIRONMENT POLICY